 - Highly selective majors: demand for the major significantly exceeds space available. - Pre-major: Students are classified as such until lower division preparation courses are completed at UCLA.
 Refer to the department website for more information. - You must be admitted directly to the major.
-You will not be able to change into this major after admission to UCLA. - High school foreign language classes will NOT satisfy major preparation requirements admission.ucla.edu/apply/transfer/deciding-on-major
+You will not be able to change into this major after admission to UCLA. - High school foreign language classes will NOT satisfy major preparation requirements.